In one case, we have argued, an eyewitness has authored his own Gospel,

 4. Essentially over 1500 Standard Chronology (SC) or 800

-common tongue of European nations except for what was done in Latin.
+translation in the common tongue of European nations except for what was

-Tyndale's NT translation into English was published in 1525 CE (SC) or 825
+done in Latin.
+Tyndale's NT translation into English was published circa 1525 CE (SC) or 825

 CE (RC), and